SandeepNinja/SkillTest1/README.md

 - The tooltip can be dismissed by moving the cursor away from the button.

 ## Technologies Used
-- HTML: Used for creating the button and tooltip elements.
 - CSS: Used for styling the button and tooltip.
-- JavaScript: Used for handling the button hover event, tooltip positioning, and other interactive functionality.
+- React JS: Used for handling the button hover event, tooltip positioning, and other interactive functionality.

 ## Usage
 1. Include the necessary CSS and JavaScript files in your HTML document.